 In his role as a storyteller Andrew likes to create origin tales, to seduce people into the narrative, and to fulfill the understanding that without storytelling we cannot function as a people.
 When he thinks about the stories that don’t get told he feels more empowered to write and speak them.
 He believes that whatever your faith tradition you can and must own all the stories and re-tell them any way you want–for the sake of us all, for the sake of a viable planet, and so that people may find themselves and love themselves.
 He invites us to question everything, question every story no matter what our elders tell us, so that we can retell everything quietly until we’re in a safe place where we can tell all of our stories out loud to the world.

 Andrews’s stories can be found in the books: Queering the Text: Biblical, Medieval, and Modern Jewish Stories; Siddur Sha’ar Zahav; Two Flutes Playing; Revelations for New Millennium; Angel Answers; Ask Your Angels; and The Spiritual Dimensions of Healing Addictions.
-He was interview in Gay Soul by Mark Thompson and is a long time friend of White Crane for which he wrote the column Praxis.
+He was interviewed in Gay Soul by Mark Thompson and is a long time friend of White Crane for which he wrote the column Praxis.